S4-NetQuest/react-scorm-provider/README.md

 ### Overview

 React-scorm-provider (RSP) is a set of React Components that simplify the inclusion of the [SCORM API](https://scorm.com/scorm-explained/) into your React projects.
 It utilizes the great SCORM API wrapper from [pipwerks](https://github.com/pipwerks/scorm-api-wrapper).
 Use RSP to easily add SCORM capabilities to your learning modules, resources, games, or *any* web content you are creating with React.
+RSP in its current form is meant for single SCO packages and relatively simple communications to the LMS, however it can easily be extended and modified to work for more complex projects.

 Keep in mind that this project does not include any kind of packaging or bundling for SCORM.
 It simply enables SCORM API calls inside your React code.
 For SCORM packaging your React app build, check out [simple-scorm-packager](https://github.com/lmihaidaniel/simple-scorm-packager).